-Elsa latest: Tropical storm heads towards Florida Keys after thrashing Cuba, Caribbean
+Elsa latest: Hurricane watch issued for parts of Florida after storm thrashes Cuba, Caribbean

 Tropical Storm Elsa entered the Florida Straits Tuesday morning and is headed towards the Florida Keys after drenching Cuba and killing at least three people in the Caribbean.

-The National Weather Service took to Twitter for a 2 a.m.
-ET public advisory, alerting that conditions are "beginning to deteriorate" across the Keys.
+The National Weather Service took to Twitter for a 5 a.m.
+E.T. public advisory, alerting that parts of Florida are under a hurricane watch, including a portion of the west-central coast and the Big Bend coast.
+An earlier alert said conditions are "beginning to deteriorate" across the Keys.
+S

 South Florida has already been impacted by the storm, and work conditions have worsened at the building collapse site in Surfside.

 WSVN reported that the storm’s maximum sustained winds hit about 60 mph late Monday and was headed north-northwest at about 12 mph.
 The storm has been blamed for flooding rains in Cuba and damaged hundreds of homes in Barbados, the BBC reported.
 The report said the storm now seems to be drifting to the west and will spare Florida from a direct hit.